pratap86/microservicesV1/README.md

       - <b>LoadBalencer Service</b> used wrt cloud provider like AWS, Azure.
 Internally uses the ClusterIP & NodePort
     - External Name
     - Ingress lower number port like 8080, 80

+  - <b>Rolling Update</b> strategies
+    - Recreate - dosent promise zero down time there
+    - RollingUpdate - promise zero downtime
+      - maxUnavailable - (For old Pods)how many pods immediate destroy at the time of RollingUpdate
+      - maxSurge - (For new Pods)how many new pods should create at the time of RollingUpdate

 - <b>Kubernetes Architecture</b>